gclouduniverse/reproducibility/Serving/Trillium/JetStream-Maxtext/Mixtral-8X22B/README.md

 --dataset openorca
 ```

-(TODO: update) After the benchmark finishes, you should see something like
+After the benchmark finishes, you should see something like
 ```bash

 ```